kurta999/CustomKeyboard/README.md

 2. **CAN Script handler** - Execute tests scripts by settings specific frames and sendinig them to the bus automatically

-3. **UDS DID Reader & Writer** - Read and Write UDS DIDs over GUI, DIDs have to be defined in DidList.xml - DIDs also can be cached locally
+3. **UDS DID Reader & Writer** - Supported DID types: uint8_t, uint16_t, uint32_t, uint64_t, string, bytearray.
+Strings and bytearrays are padded when their lenght is smaller than the predefined length, otherwise truncated.

 ### 2. For General development: